-Our commercial success and revenue growth depend mainly on the commercialization of EGRIFTA SV[®] and Trogarzo[®] in the United States and of Trogarzo[®] in Europe; unsatisfactory future sales levels of EGRIFTA SV[®] and Trogarzo[®] in the United States and of Trogarzo[®] in Europe will have a material adverse effect on us.
+Our commercial success and revenue growth depend mainly on the commercialization of EGRIFTA SV® and Trogarzo® in the United States and of Trogarzo® in Europe; unsatisfactory future sales levels of EGRIFTA SV® and Trogarzo® in the United States and of Trogarzo® in Europe will have a material adverse effect on us.

-Our ability to generate revenue and sustain growth is currently based on the commercialization of EGRIFTA SV[®] and Trogarzo[®] in the United States and on Trogarzo[®] in Europe.
+Our ability to generate revenue and sustain growth is currently based on the commercialization of $EGRIFTA\ SV^{\otimes}$ and $Trogarzo^{\otimes}$ in the United States and on $Trogarzo^{\otimes}$ in Europe.

-Our success in generating sales revenue from EGRIFTA SV[®] and Trogarzo[®] in the United States and from Trogarzo[®] in European will depend on our capacity:
+Our success in generating sales revenue from EGRIFTA $SV^{®}$ and $Trogarzo^{®}$ in the United States and from $Trogarzo^{®}$ in Europe will depend on our capacity:

-- to pursue the deployment of a commercialization strategy that will be accepted by patients, healthcare professionals and third-party payors; - to maintain reimbursement coverage for EGRIFTA SV[®] and Trogarzo[®] by third-party payors; - to obtain reimbursement coverage for Trogarzo[®] in major European countries; - to maintain the registration of EGRIFTA SV[®] and Trogarzo[®] on U.S. governmental forms as drugs available for purchase in the United States; - to ensure that adequate supplies of EGRIFTA SV[®] and Trogarzo[®] are available; - to maintain conflict-free relationships with our principal third-party suppliers of services, namely our agent in the United States and in the European Union (Syneos), our manufacturers, (TaiMed and Jubilant), our distributor in the United States (RxCrossroads) and in Europe (Loxxess), as well as other specialized third parties; and - to defend our intellectual property rights regarding tesamorelin against third parties.
+- to pursue the deployment of a commercialization strategy that will be accepted by patients, healthcare professionals and third-party payors; - to maintain reimbursement coverage for EGRIFTA SV[®] and Trogarzo[®] by third-party payors; - to obtain commercially attractive pricing for Trogarzo® and obtain reimbursement therefor in major European countries; - to maintain the registration of EGRIFTA SV[®] and Trogarzo[®] on U.S. governmental forms as drugs available for purchase in the United States; - to ensure that adequate supplies of EGRIFTA SV[®] and Trogarzo[®] are available; - to maintain conflict-free relationships with our principal third-party suppliers of services, namely our agent in the United States and in the European Union (Syneos), our manufacturers, (TaiMed and Jubilant), our distributor in the United States (RxCrossroads) and in Europe (Loxxess), as well as other specialized third parties; and

+• to defend our intellectual property rights regarding tesamorelin against third parties.